puneet-ekline/ekline-kubernetes-website/content/en/docs/tasks/configure-pod-container/migrate-from-psp.md

 You should see `PodSecurity` (in the validating admission controllers), and neither list should contain `PodSecurityPolicy`.

-Once you are certain the PSP admission controller is disabled (and after sufficient soak time to be confident you won't need to roll back), you are free to delete your PodSecurityPolicies and any associated Roles, ClusterRoles, RoleBindings and ClusterRoleBindings (just make sure they don't grant any other unrelated permissions).
+Once you are certain the PSP admission controller is turned off (and after sufficient soak time to be confident you won't need to roll back), you are free to delete your PodSecurityPolicies and any associated Roles, ClusterRoles, RoleBindings and ClusterRoleBindings (just make sure they don't grant any other unrelated permissions).